hofstra/coyote/sources/_posts/2015-08-04-colville-coyote-pest.md

 - Coyote and conflicts with ranching
 - Coyote Pelt
 - Coyote as pest
-citation_title: The Coyote a Pest But The Pelt Worth Money
+citation_title: "The Coyote a Pest But The Pelt Worth Money"
 citation_url: http://chroniclingamerica.loc.gov/lccn/sn88085318/1919-02-01/ed-1/seq-2/
-citation_biblio: The Colville Examiner Colville WA 01 Feb 1919 Chronicling America: Historic American Newspapers Library of Congress
+citation_biblio: The Colville Examiner
 ---